-Ultimately, this review may or may not recommend changes to the LGPS.
+Ultimately, the outcome of the review may or may not recommend changes to the LGPS.
 These could have far-reaching effects on the Fund.
 However, at this point in time the possibilities are so wide-ranging that it would be inappropriate to make any allowance for this in the results of this particular valuation.
-If that situation changes then we will keep you informed of the likely impact of any proposals from Lord Hutton on the Fund's financial position, as and when they arise.
+If that situation changes then we will keep you informed of the likely impact of any proposals resulting from Lord Hutton on the Fund's financial position, as and when they arise.

-Appendix H: Rates and adjustments certificate
+Appendix H: Rates and Adjustments Certificate